 Once you’ve trimmed that nail, immediately release the paw and give your cat a reward if they’ve noticed what you’re doing.
 If your cat is relaxed and doesn’t seem to mind the trimming, move on to other nails.

 Many cats will complain after you’ve trimmed two or three nails.
 If this happens, stop and let them go.
 Always reward the cat after a trim with a treat or special toy.
 This shows your cat that trimming isn’t stressful and leads to fun times.
 You may need several short sessions to get all their nails trimmed.

 Never Cut to the Quick

-- Don’t try to trim all of your cat’s claws at one time.
+- Don’t try to trim all your cat’s nails at once.